 Early warning signs are also important.
 Knowing what the warning signs are means your loved one can access additional support before reaching crisis point.

 Often when everything is going well the last thing we want to talk about is what to do if things take a turn.
 Encourage your loved one to consider their preferred action plan if symptoms escalate.
-Templates like this one by a American organisation are available online.
+Templates and guiding questions to think about are available online.